Categories > Books > Harry Potter > A Horcrux’s Fate

 “Ron, help me hold him!”
 Mrs Weasley barked suddenly.

-Ron was there in an instant, dropping to the floor beside the sofa.
+He was there in an instant, dropping to the floor beside the sofa.
 “I’ve got his legs; bloody hell, he’s thrashing!”

 It hurts.
-Merlin, it hurts.
-Make it stop.
 Please make it stop—

 “Can’t we give him something?”
 Ron shouted.
 “A potion—anything?!”

 “But he’s screaming!”
-Ron shouted, close to tears now.
-“Mum—he’s dying!”
+He was close to tears now.
+“Mum—he is dying!”

 Ginny jerked back, her eyes full.
 Hermione covered her mouth with both hands, shocked and helpless.

-She had read about Dark damage in old records, but none of the books had prepared her for the sound of Harry screaming in front of her.
+She had read about Dark damage in old records, but none of the books had prepared her for the sound of Harry shrieking in front of her.
 She looked furious with herself for not having an answer.

 And then—

-“I’ve seen this before,” Ginny said suddenly, her voice hoarse, cracking apart.
+“I’ve seen this before,” Ginny said suddenly, her tone hoarse, cracking apart.
 “He’s had fits like this.
 Hours sometimes…” She looked up, her face pale and drawn.
 “I didn’t tell anyone.
 He made me promise.”

 Mrs Weasley’s head snapped round.
 “Ginny—what?!”

-“He was terrified, Mum,” Ginny sobbed, wiping her sleeve across her face.
-“He said no one else could see.
-He didn’t want to be a burden.
-He didn’t want anyone to know.”
+“Harry was terrified, Mum,” she sobbed, wiping her sleeve across her face.
+“He said no one else could see because he didn’t want to be a burden.
+He wanted to keep it a secret.”

-Mrs Weasley’s eyes filled.
 Her hands tightened around Harry’s wrists, holding him fast through his spasms.
 “Oh, Harry…”

 Harry could barely hear them.